Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Experiments

 \subsection{Evaluation Metrics}

-We use Region Similarity \( \mathcal{J} \) and Countour Accuracy \( \mathcal{F} \) to evaluate the performance of MAMP.
-Additionally, we report the Generalization Gap as in \cite{MAST} to evaluate the generalization ability of MAMP on YouTube-VOS.
-Generalization Gap computes the model's performance gap between inference on seen categories and inference on unseen categories, all its value is inversely proportional to the generalization ability of the model.
+We use Region Similarity \( \mathcal{J} \) and Countour Accuracy \( \mathcal{F} \) for evaluation.
+We also report the Generalization Gap as in \cite{MAST} to evaluate the generalization ability of MAMP on YouTube-VOS.
+Generalization Gap computes the model's performance gap between inference on seen and unseen categories.
+Its value is inversely proportional to the generalization ability of a model.